Funny-mad-Peeea/ScaiIlp/readme.md

 The Visual Studio Solution (.sln) contains three projects:

 * ScaiIlpDll creates ScaiIlpDll.dll
-    * ScaiIlpDll.dll contains the Cbc solver and a stub to communicate with ScaiIlpExe.exe
+    * ScaiIlpDll.dll contains the Cbc solver, optionally the SCIP solver and a stub to communicate with ScaiIlpExe.exe
-    * It can be linked dynamically into other programs.
+    * It can be linked dynamically into other programs (which may require the dynamic libraries of other included solvers, too).

 * ScaiIlpExe creates ScaiIlpExe.exe
     * ScaiIlpExe.exe links ScaiIlpDll.dll dynamically to provide the Cbc solver.